sofianatale/HeartDisease_ML/README.md

 Cardiovascular diseases represent the leading cause of death worldwide, accounting for approximately 19.8 million deaths annually according to the World Health Organization (WHO).
 Early identification of individuals at risk is essential for implementing preventive strategies and improving long-term patient outcomes.

 This project develops a complete machine learning pipeline for predicting the presence of cardiovascular disease using clinical patient data.
-It demonstrates:

 - Data preprocessing with missing value imputation, outlier detection (Z-score method), and encoding of categorical variables
 - Comprehensive exploratory analysis of clinical features and their relationships